yeemachine/kalidokit/README.md

 ## Outputs

-Below are the expected results from Kalidokit solvers.
+Below are the expected results from KalidoKit solvers.

 ```js
 // Kalidokit.Face.solve()